Michael Drayton Junior School

 - Supported and attended Heath Lane Academy Careers Event.

-We are continuing to work on embedding additional social value throughout Phase 2 of the project, including delivering STEM workshops to inspire the younger generation.
+Fortem have embedding additional social value throughout the project, including delivering STEM workshops to inspire the younger generation.